zenml-io/blog.zenml.io/_posts/2022-03-9-github-actions-in-action.md

 state on a developers machine, instead we have a state for each combo of os and python version.
 On top of this, we can now decide on a cadence in which we periodically invalidate the cache.

-{% include note.html content="Unfortunately, this caching action currently does not give the user control over the exact point in the pipeline when the cache is written to.
-Currently, in case there is no cache-hit, the cache entry is created at the end of the job.
-This means you need to structure your jobs purposefully in such a way, that they reflect the state you want to cache, at their end." %}
+{% include note.html content="Currently there is no way to explicitly invalidate cache, so you'll have to use a workaround, like changing something innocuous in a hashed file, or to add date-stubs in the cache-key." %}

 ## 2. Reusable Workflows
 Reusable workflows are a way to use full-fledged workflows as jobs within an overarching workflow.